Nanofertilizers: An innovative solution to boost production and reduce environmental impact

 - Technical support, training and socialization of the implemented technologies.

-Nitrogen assimilation at a global level ranges between 30 to 50% depending on the forage species, generating economic losses in nitrogen fertilization.
+Nitrogen use efficiency globally ranges between 30 to 50% depending on the forage species, generating economic losses in nitrogen fertilization.

 Dobermann, A. (2007).
 Nutrient use efficiency-measurement and management.
 Proc.
 Of International Fertilizer Industry Association (IFA) Workshop on Fertilizer Best Management Practices.
 Brussels, Belgium.
 March 7-9.